ProgNovel/prognovel-contents/novels/yashura-legacy/contents/volume-1/chapter-5.md

 “I’m always serious,” Sir Kurusiya said.

-***
+---

 Patriarch of Yashura Family, Shuro Yashura, was exhilarated to see Grandpa Piss and Snotty came to visit the village.
 One part because he treasured the friendships between their family and Grandpa Piss’s relatives, but mainly, he got to show-off his latest coconut cake recipe.

 “Ah, this is life, drinking _tuak_ when we’re watching the moon, getting drunk while we’re eating coconuts.
 What a life!”
 Patriarch Shuro mumbled.

 “What a life indeed,” Grandpa Piss nodded with a low chuckle.
 On the sky, the full moon was shining bright really beautiful.

-After he’d done his part in ngajen ceremony, Patriarch Shuro Yashura accompanied the old Alchemist and his grandson in a spacious veranda, where they ate coconut cakes and drinking _tuak _while spending time moongazing.
-They had the Yashura Family’s sole butler, Yulong, to hold the _tuak _bottle and refilled their cups when empty.
+After he’d done his part in ngajen ceremony, Patriarch Shuro Yashura accompanied the old Alchemist and his grandson in a spacious veranda, where they ate coconut cakes and drinking \_tuak \_while spending time moongazing.
+They had the Yashura Family’s sole butler, Yulong, to hold the \_tuak \_bottle and refilled their cups when empty.

 “Grandpa Piss, why didn’t you tell us beforehand before you visit Badril Village?
 We ran out of _rendang_ before even the ceremony ended, so I’m sorry if you couldn’t eat _rendang_!”